PacktPublishing/Developing-Solutions-for-Microsoft-Azure-AZ-204-Exam-Guide/README.md

 Click on the following link to see the Code in Action:
 [Developing Solutions for Microsoft Azure AZ-204 Exam Guide playlist](https://bit.ly/3LtUSAp)

+### Update ⚠
+<b>Page 184</b> - The UI for access policy configuration has changed, the blade previously titled "Access policies" is now changed to "Access configuration". <br>
+Please refer Code in Action videos for clarifying any confusion related to it and other possible UI changes.

 ### Related products
 * Azure for Developers - Second Edition [[Packt]](https://www.packtpub.com/product/azure-for-developers/9781803240091?utm_source=github&utm_medium=repository&utm_campaign=9781803240091) [[Amazon]](https://www.amazon.com/dp/1803240091)